dd9jn/rfc4880bis/rfc4880bis.md

     use different upper bounds for public key sizes, and so care should be taken when choosing sizes to maintain interoperability.
-As of 2007 most implementations have an upper bound of 4096 bits.
+As of 2007 most implementations have an upper bound of 4096 bits for RSA, DSA, and Elgamal

   * ASCII armor is an optional feature of OpenPGP.
 The OpenPGP working group strives for a minimal set of